odriverobotics/ODrive/docs/getting-started.md

 In this mode, the controller will try to track the position within only one turn of the motor.
 Specifically, `input_pos` is expected in the range `[0, 2*Pi]`.
 If the `input_pos` is incremented to outside this range (say via step/dir input), it is automatically wrapped around into the correct value.
 Note that in this mode `encoder.pos_cpr_` is used for feedback instead of `encoder.pos_estimate`.

 If you try to increment the axis with a large step in one go that exceeds `Pi` steps, the motor will go to the same angle around the wrong way.
 This is also the case if there is a large disturbance.
 If you have an application where you would like to handle larger steps, you can use a virtual CPR for your encoder that is an integer times larger than your encoder's actual CPR.
-Set `encoder.config.cpr = N * your_enc_cpr`, where N is some integer.
-Choose N to give you an appropriate circular space for your application. `encoder.config.cpr` is automatically converted to radians internally.
+Set `encoder.config.cpr = N * 2.0 * Pi`, where N is some integer.
+Choose N to give you an appropriate circular space for your application.

 ### Velocity control
 Set `axis.controller.config.control_mode = CONTROL_MODE_VELOCITY_CONTROL`.<br>